What’s the Difference between Closed Captions & Open Captions

 Whether you’re new to the accessibility world, or an expert, you’re probably familiar with closed captions.
 But, you’re probably less familiar (or maybe not familiar at all) with open captions.
-If you’re wondering what open captions are and what they’re used for, you’ve come to the right place!
+Let’s learn the difference between closed captioning vs open captioning!

 What are open captions vs. closed captions?